Discuss Forum

 • Bayesian modelling, simulation, MCMC methods

-• Neural networks, classification models, clustering techniques
+• Neural networks, classification and clustering

-• Essay writing to assess analytical thinking
+Paper 3Descriptive (English)• Essay writing for analytical thinking

 • Precis writing and comprehension

-• Expression, clarity, and structured writing skills
+• Clear expression and structured writing

-• Understanding and interpretation of topics through written communication
+• Understanding and explaining topics in writing

 Download 120+ Management MCQs Ebook

-Paper 1 of the RBI Grade B DSIM exam is an objective type Statistics paper that checks your conceptual clarity, analytical ability, and technical knowledge.
-The syllabus is based on post-graduation level Statistics and includes probability, econometrics, machine learning, optimization, and database concepts that are useful for data analysis and policy research at RBI.
+Paper 1 of the RBI Grade B DSIM exam is an objective-type statistics paper that checks your conceptual clarity, analytical ability, and technical knowledge.
+The syllabus is based on post-graduation-level statistics and includes probability, econometrics, machine learning, optimization, and database concepts that are useful for data analysis and policy research at RBI.

 Main TopicSub Topics Covered